Generic selectors

-In January 2015, Jonathan Gold spoke to my class, “Media, Food and Culture” at USC.
-I recorded the conversation we had with the class, and had it transcribed.
+In January 2015, Jonathan Gold spoke to my class,Media, Food and Cultureat USC.
+I recorded the conversation we had with the class and had it transcribed.
 As I reread it a day after his death, I’m struck by the almost offhand brilliance of his insights and descriptions.
-This was Jonathan unplugged, and embarrassingly generous with his time.
+This was Jonathan unplugged and embarrassingly generous with his time.
 In that spirit, I’ve decided to share what he said that evening in a lightly edited form.

-I was going to title this blog, “Cod Sperm, Live Shrimp, Stinky Tofu, and the End of Food Blogs,” because he touched on all those subjects.
-But if you curl up with a glass or three of wine and make it through to the end, you’ll see he also weighed in on the difference between writing about eating and about sex, about snarky reviews, about Yelp, Instagram, CAFOs, bluefin tuna, about being the subject of a Dana Goodyear profile, and about vegetarian shark fin soup.
+I was going to title this blog,Cod Sperm, Live Shrimp, Stinky Tofu, and the End of Food Blogs,because he touched on all those subjects.
+But if you curl up with a glass or three of wine and make it through to the end, you’ll see he also weighed in on the difference between writing about eating and sex, about snarky reviews, about Yelp, Instagram, CAFOs, bluefin tuna, about being the subject of a Dana Goodyear profile, and about vegetarian shark fin soup.

 Our conversation began before I started recording.
-I had told him that after our discussion, I wanted the students to try their hand at tasting and writing about an unfamiliar food, so I had brought in some Korean salted fermented cod roe.
+I told him that after our discussion, I wanted the students to try their hand at tasting and writing about an unfamiliar food, so I brought in some Korean salted fermented cod roe.

-“Oh, daegu,” Jonathan said, like I had just said white toast and cream cheese.
+“Oh, Daegu,Jonathan said, like I had just said white toast and cream cheese.
 I got the sense he didn’t fully approve of the exercise, if only because, as he made clear in his remarks, describing an unfamiliar dish without heavily researching it first is more for Food TV than food writing.

 But the cod roe got him talking about a meal of live shrimp he had just had at Chef Rene Redzepi’s temporary pop-up Noma restaurant in Tokyo.
 And so it began.

 Jonathan: The first dish was a prawn that had been denuded, except for its head.
-The head and the legs and the antennas were still there and—
+The head and the legs, and the antennas were still there and—

 Rob: Was it cooked?

-The ants had this taste of cedar or spruce.
+The ants had a taste of cedar or spruce.
 It was a piney thing.
 And I picked it up, and put it in my mouth, and the prawn kicked violently.
-It had—it was not dead and I was freaked a little about that.
+It had—it was not dead, and I was freaked a little about that.
 There was—living in L.A. and going to places in, well, like Japanese restaurants in say Gardena and Torrence, but even more Koreatown, the idea of seafood that’s alive when you eat it isn’t necessarily odd.
 I mean it’s always odd, but it’s not unusual.

-And I actually—maybe some of you have heard—they seem to play every year at Thanksgiving for some reason a piece for “This American Life” where I talked about going to a restaurant in Koreatown an after half an hour after eating just absolutely abysmal stuff, a guy reached into a tank and pulled out a live prawn and put it on a bed of ice.
+And I actually—maybe some of you have heard—they seem to play every year at Thanksgiving for some reason a piece forThis American Lifewhere I talked about going to a restaurant in Koreatown and after half an hour after eating just abysmal stuff, a guy reached into a tank and pulled out a live prawn and put it on a bed of ice.
 This prawn was squirming on a bed of ice.

 And the first time it freaked me out because you put it up to your mouth, it was still very much alive.
-It was weaving its eyes around at you, and you could tell that it was trying to swim away except that everything it used to swim away with — its flippers and its spinneret and all those other crustacean parts — had been stripped off it.
+It was weaving its eyes around you, and you could tell that it was trying to swim away except that everything it used to swim away with — its flippers and its spinneret and all those other crustacean parts — had been stripped off it.

-Well, here, unknowingly I did it again.
+Well, here, unknowingly, I did it again.
 Oops!
-And again it was still obviously so fresh you could feel the individual cells under your teeth and you could tell, there was the sea brininess against a sort of woodsiness of the flavor of the ants and there’s the idea of mortality of life from dead ants where often you are accustomed to think of, say, dead shrimp and live ants.
+And again it was still obviously so fresh you could feel the individual cells under your teeth and you could tell, there was the sea brininess against a sort of woodsiness of the flavor of the ants and there’s the idea of mortality of life from the dead ants where often you are accustomed to think of, say, dead shrimp and live ants.

-It was a different.
+It was different.
 Again, it was like a dish that was as much for thinking about as it was for eating.

 Rob: Rotted cuttlefish guts?

 There were two separate things.
-And the idea of like combining it was something new happening.
+And the idea of combining it was something new happening.
 So you have to think about doing that.
 And it was unsettling.

 And everywhere we went, there was shirako.
 You went through the Tsukiji Fish Market.
 There were giant crates of shirako everywhere you went.